Songonge/Power-BI-Tutorials/Project 1: Get Data in Power BI Desktop.md

 7. In total, there were 8 tables loaded.

-8. This completed the lab.
+8. This completed the project.

 </br></br>